 Yesterday, Attorney General Jeff Sessions issued a legal decision that has devastating implications for the Tahirih Justice Center’s clients.
-By overturning previous legal precedent and changing long-settled U.S. policy, he has not only determined that America will deny asylum to women seeking protection from domestic violence, but reached even further to place doubt on the ability of women to receive protection from any form of persecution inflicted by individuals not acting on behalf of the government.
+By overturning previous legal precedent and attempting to change long-settled U.S. policy, he is trying to deny asylum to women seeking protection from domestic violence, and has reached even further to place doubt on the ability of women to receive protection from any form of persecution inflicted by individuals not acting on behalf of the government.

 Our fight is just beginning.
 We are calling on Attorney General Sessions to revoke his decision.
 We are preparing to litigate and to appeal on behalf of each and every one of our current and prospective clients.
 And we are demanding that Congress act to hold Attorney General Sessions accountable.
 Please join us as we fight for justice.